j-hoppe/QUniBone/README.md

 As UNIBUS and QBUS are quite similar, only one software project compiles for both devices.

-In-source differentiation is done via "#define UNIBUS" or "#define QBUS", Source files special to only one bus are marked with suffix "_u" respective "_q".
+In-source differentiation is done via "#define UNIBUS" or "#define QBUS".
+Source files special to only one bus are marked with suffix "_u" respective "_q".

+The "UNIBUS" part of project "QUniBone" is identical with  UniBunder heavy development.

-The "QBone" part of project "QUniBone is under heavy development.
+The "QBone" part of project "QUniBone" is under heavy development.

 See [project page at retrocmp.com](http://retrocmp.com/projects/unibone/).